Learn about dinosaurs and fossils at this top Kent education provider

 - Big cats

 - Eurasian Lynx

 We recommend you begin your tour at the wolf exhibit which is easily accessed from the entrance and provides information about the extinct animals of the British Isles and the carnivores which used to live here.
 Follow their enclosure along and you will reach our smooth coated otters after which you can make your way over to the Reptile House.
 This area is home a variety of carnivores across reptile, amphibian and invertebrate classifications.
 Next our museum is home to a number of interesting items including lion and crocodile skulls which are ideal for studying the teeth of.
 After this you can see our tigers en-route to our colony of Humboldt penguins.

 From here you can walk around the lake where students can see a number of small, medium and large cats including European wild cats, lions, jaguars and cheetahs.
 After you have finished here you can easily reach our Dinosaur Zoo to see life-sized animatronic dinosaurs and children can take down relevant key stage words.
 Little Himalaya is just around the corner from here and home to Asian short clawed otters, binturongs, clouded leopards, Eurasian lynx and moon bears.
-As you head towards the exit from here you can pass our boobook owl.

 Along this route you will see additional carnivores including meerkats, kookaburras and pumas.
 You may also be interested in the following talks which offer an opportunity to learn more about the threats these animals face and their diets here at the park and in the wild.
 Talks also present the opportunity for you and the students ask our keepers any questions.